 Employers “Have the Right to Know”

 Worker’s Compensation Fraud is one of the fastest growing insurance scams in the nation.
 We believe that employers “Have The Right To Know” any and all activities their employees are engaged in while receiving benefits.
 At Powers Investigations, we use a specialized program called PowersWorkTM.
-Our investigators are specialized in obtaining information through video surveillance of the employee to determine the claim’s validity.
+Our investigators are specialized in obtaining information about the employee to determine the claim’s validity.
 Powers Investigations has many years of experience in this area and is contracted by many corporations.
 Employers, claims adjusters, third party administrators, and self-insurers use our Workers’ Compensation fraud investigation services to assist in identifying and proving fraudulent claims.
-Our detailed reports are easy to read, and accurately reflect our professional effort and surveillance results.
+Our detailed reports are easy to read, and accurately reflect our professional effort and the results.
 Our investigators are highly skilled and able to conduct activity checks, and other types of investigation to successfully conclude these matters.

 What Is A Workers Compensation Investigation?